ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 The app reads vehicle data from a CSV file, aggregates it by local authority, and merges it with geographical data from a GeoJSON file containing county boundaries.
 By ensuring all regions are represented - even those without data.
 I created a comprehensive dataset that assigns a default observation value to regions lacking specific data.
 This dataset is then used to generate the choropleth map with the object `px.choropleth_map`, mapping the aggregated observations to geographical regions using colour gradients.

-As you can see in Figure 2 there are a lot of white spaces in the map this is a result of lack of data and also that one of the issues I was facing when trying to find data to display on this map I ended up using the Census 2021 estimates that classify households in England and Wales by car or van availability and by household.
-The data was sourced from [ons.gov.uk](https://www.ons.gov.uk/datasets/RM008/editions/2021/versions/3).
+As you can see in Figure 2 there is a lot of white space in the map.
+This is a result of lack of data and also that one of the issues I was facing when trying to find data to display on this map I ended up using the Census 2021 estimates that classify households in England and Wales by car or van availability and by household.
+The data were sourced from [ons.gov.uk](https://www.ons.gov.uk/datasets/RM008/editions/2021/versions/3).
 The code that produced this map can be found [here](https://github.com/Sahil590/30daymapchallenge/blob/main/Chropleth.py)

 ### 2. Points